alessandrofuda/pvapp/README.md

 ### localization lang on Vue FE
 using `useTrans()` function on vue.js
-(pick-up translations from `lang/it.json` BE and pass to vue via `HandleInertiaRequests` middleware
+(pick-up translations from `lang/it.json` BE and pass to vue via `HandleInertiaRequests` middleware) Same translation json for BE and FE